raymondclowe/roo-mission-impossible/README.md

 If there is already a mr-phelps mode then update it to match this.
 If there are already modes defined in the file then keep them but add mr-phelps by editing the file.

+### [ ] Step 3.
+Tell user it is completed

+Indicate to the user that this task is now completed.